matomo-org/developer-documentation/docs/4.x/apis.md

 ---
 # Matomo APIs

+On this page you can view the list of APIs, how we maintain backwards compatibility, how we announce changes to the API and other useful tips.

 ## List of APIs

-Everything below is what we consider API and thereware keep backwards compatibility in minor and patch releases.
-Rarely, sometimes we may have to break an API for example for security reasons.
-We mention any deprecations or breaking changes in our [developer changelog](/changelog) see [instructions](/guides/contributing-to-piwik-core#developer-changelog).
+Everything below is what we consider API.

 -   [Reporting HTTP API](/api-reference/reporting-api).
     -   They are defined in API.php files and APIs are called over HTTP.